What is liposuction or lipo procedure?

-- Male breast
+- Male breast (gynecomastia)

-When is a liposuction indicated?
+When is liposuction indicated?

-What happens prior to surgery?
+What happens prior to liposuction?

-How is the tumescent technique of liposuction performed?
+How is the office liposuction performed?

-Liposuction can be performed in the doctor’s office facility, outpatient surgical suite or a hospital.
+Liposuction can be performed in the doctor’s office facility, outpatient surgical suite, or a hospital.
 If general anesthesia is not otherwise indicated, its potential complications can be avoided by the use of local anesthesia (often used with light sedation) via the tumescent technique.
-This breakthrough technique refers to filling the skin with local anesthetic in order to remove unwanted fat more efficiently.
+This breakthrough technique refers to filling the skin with a local anesthetic in order to remove unwanted fat more efficiently.

-With tumescent liposuction, large volumes of a solution containing dilute lidocaine (a local anesthetic and dilute epinephrine (a drug to shrink capillaries and prevent blood loss) are injected with minimal discomfort directly into areas of excessive fatty deposit.
+With tumescent liposuction, large volumes of a solution containing dilute lidocaine (a local anesthetic and dilute epinephrine (a drug to shrink capillaries and prevent blood loss) are injected with minimal discomfort directly into areas of excessive fatty deposits.
 Once the liquid is injected, a small incision is made in the skin, and a tube connected to a vacuum is inserted into the fatty layer.
-Using a fro movements, the fat is drawn through the tube into a collection system.
+Using to and fro movements, the fat is drawn through the tube into a collection system.
 The tumescent method enables the surgeon to remove large amounts of fat more uniformly with fewer skin irregularities and less bleeding and bruising.

 What happens after surgery?